 - Their population is decreasing due to several factors, such as:

-- Long time period between birth and sexual maturity (about 26 years for males and 33 years for females)
+- The long period between birth and sexual maturity (about 26 years for males and 33 years for females)

 - Hunting for fins, jaws, and teeth